hasanm5583/sep10-freedom-project/prep/presentation.md

 * I will discuss how I imagened and predicted future technologies in Physical Therapy and how I got possible future technology images.

 ## Conclusion
-* I will end with the quote "I can't change the direction of the wind, but I can adjust my sails to always reach my destination”.
+* I will end with the quote "I can't change the direction of the wind, but I can adjust my sails to always reach my destination”.- Jimmy Dean.
+Thank you!

 <!-- EXAMPLE